Bikaner

 Places to Visit Near Bikaner

-Tal Chhapar Sanctuary – Ideal for wildlife lovers, especially blackbucks and migratory birds, about 130 km from Bikaner.
+• Tal Chhapar Sanctuary – The Tal Chhapar Sanctuary provides ideal wildlife experiences for visitors who want to watch blackbucks and migratory birds and it lies about 130 km from Bikaner.

 FAQ about Bikaner